forflo/gCodeMusic/README.md

 position of the X axis regardless of it's current position.

-With `G1`'s F parameter, you can also precisely set the feed rate (unit mm per minute).
-With
+With `G1`'s *F* parameter, you can also precisely set the feed rate (unit: mm per minute).

+With the following example code
 ```G-Code
 G21 ; metric values
 G91 ; relative positioning